ironpeakservices/ironpeak.be/content/blog/crouching-t2-hidden-danger.md

 ### ...a user

 If you suspect your system to be tampered with, use Apple Configurator to reinstall bridgeOS on your T2 chip described [here](https://mrmacintosh.com/how-to-restore-bridgeos-on-a-t2-mac-how-to-put-a-mac-into-dfu-mode/).
-If you are a potential target of state actors, verify your SMC payload integrity using .e.g. [rickmark/smcutil](https://github.com/rickmark/smcutil) and **don't** leave your device unsupervised.
+If you are a potential target of state actors, verify your SMC payload integrity and **don't** leave your device unsupervised.

 ### ...a mac sysadmin